apache/spark/docs/sql-ref-syntax-qry-select-lateral-view.md

 ### Description

-`LATERAL VIEW` clause is used in conjunction with generator functions such as explode(), which will generate a virtual table containing one or more rows. `LATERAL VIEW` will apply the rows to each original output row.
+The `LATERAL VIEW` clause is used in conjunction with generator functions such as explode(), which will generate a virtual table containing one or more rows. `LATERAL VIEW` will apply the rows to each original output row.

 ### Syntax